Published 5 years ago.

-The cups made by these companies aren’t single-use, they just keep cycling — remaining in service:
+The cups made by these companies aren’t single-use, they just keep cycling —

 The Reusable Revolution by CupClub (UK) — the world's first returnable cup ecosystem which replaces the 100 billion single-use cups and lids used globally every year.
 CupClub allows consumers to take away hot and cold beverages from any participating cafe, returning them when finished to the nearest CupClub drop point; think bike sharing, but for cups.

 ReCup Deposit System for Reusable Cups by ReCup GmbH (Germany) — a sustainable alternative to disposable cups, and a more convenient one to reusable ones that you have to buy, carry around and, most often, forget at home.
 With ReCup, instead of bringing your own cup from home, you simply rent your cup for a deposit whenever and wherever you’re in the actual need for a drink to go.
 After consumption, return your cup to the same or any other participating shop in the same or any other city.
 You then receive the deposit back and don’t have to worry about the cleaning of the cup or carrying it around.
 By participating in the ReCup system, shops benefit from a convenient and holistic service.